Student Groups and Support

 After School Study

-In order to provide students with a safe, after-school work setting which allows them to access resources they may not have at home, the Library is open every day after school until 4:00 p.m.
+In order to provide students with a safe, after-school work setting which allows them to access resources they may not have at home, the Library is open Monday through Thursday after school until 4:00 p.m.
 Students have an opportunity to use resources including books and computers in a quiet and organized work setting.

 Check In, Check Out